alpertunga-bile/prompt-generator-comfyui/README.md

 |    **recursive_level**    | See [this section](#how-recursive-works)                                                                                                                                                                                                                                |
 |    **preprocess_mode**    | See [this section](#how-preprocess-mode-works)                                                                                                                                                                                                                          |

-- For more information, look [this link](https://huggingface.co/docs/transformers/v4.31.0/en/main_classes/text_generation#transformers.GenerationConfig)
+- For more information, follow [this link](https://huggingface.co/docs/transformers/v4.31.0/en/main_classes/text_generation#transformers.GenerationConfig)
+- Look [this link](https://huggingface.co/docs/transformers/v4.31.0/en/generation_strategies#text-generation-strategies) for text generation strategies

 ## How Recursive Works?
 - Let's say we give ```a, ``` as seed and recursive level is 1.
 I am going to use the same outputs for this example to understand the functionality more accurately.